The Complete Guide to Windows 10 Creators Update

 At this point you’ve put together your first 3D image.
 It’s pretty basic, but you’ve learned how to get started with Paint 3D.
 Now you just need to experiment with the other tools.

 It’s also important to realise that more than simple 3D objects on a flat canvas, your picture actually exists in three dimensions.
-Click the icon that looks a little like an eye on the slider bar below your canvas, then click and drag the canvas left or right:
+Click the icon that looks a little like an eye on the slider bar below your canvas, then click and drag the canvas

 The cone and the sphere don’t line up.
 If you want to start painting in 3D, you need to think in terms of 3D!